Rosemary Bailey (author): Later career

-Bailey is a writing tutor for the Arvon Foundation, a contributor to Jewish Book Week and between 2010-2012 and 2014-2015 a Fellow of the Royal Literary Fund at Queen Mary University of London.
+Bailey was a writing tutor for the Arvon Foundation, a contributor to Jewish Book Week and between 2010-2012 and 2014-2015 a Fellow of the Royal Literary Fund at Queen Mary University of London.

-Personal life
+Personal life and death

-Bailey is married to author Barry Miles, and they have one son.
+Bailey was married to author Barry Miles, and they had one son.
+She died in London on 20 March 2019.
+She had been suffering from leukaemia for several years prior to her death.